Date: April 6-18, 2026

 More than anything else, you can expect to be changed.
 You cannot come and hear these stories of people’s trauma without being deeply affected.
 Bring an open heart, ready to be touched, and possibly even broken, by the strength and resilience of some of the most vulnerable people in the world.

 The cost includes all transportation upon arrival in Paris, France, and throughout the pilgrimage, as well as lodging and meals.
-Participants will be responsible for their own travel arrangements and costs incurred during travel to and from Paris.
+Participants will be responsible for their own travel arrangements and costs incurred during travel to and from Paris, and two or three lunches during sightseeing days.

 Sample itinerary—Christ at the Borders Pilgrimage, Chapter 2